bandprotocol/bandpress/docs/whitepaper.md

 4. Additionally, to facilitate unanimous parameter changes, a proposal can be resolved prior to its expiration if more than `params:support_required_pct` of ALL tokens approve the proposal.

-Initial parameters of the bonding curve and governance contracts will be set during the curation group's creation.
+Initial parameters of the bonding curve and governance contracts will be set during the data governance group's creation.
 It is important to note that the three parameters of the governance contract itself can also be changed with via same proposing-voting process.

 ## Token-Incentivized Data Curation